zer0cache/matic-docs/docs/develop/tools/polygon-faucet.md

  <img src={useBaseUrl("img/tools/submitted.png")} />

 :::note
-If you already have enough MATIC testnet Tokens in your account to pay the gas fees, the transaction may fail.
+If you don't have enough MATIC testnet Tokens in your account to pay the gas fees, the transaction may fail.
 If you require testnet tokens in bulk, please contact us on <ins>**[Discord](https://discord.com/invite/polygon)**</ins>.
 :::